CHAD: Combinatory Homomorphic Automatic Differentiation: Related Work

-Next, there are various lines of work relating to correctness of reverse-mode AD that we consider less similar to our work.
-For example, \cite{mak-ong2020} define and prove correct a formulation of reverse-mode AD on a higher-order language that depends on a non-standard operational semantics, essentially a form of symbolic execution. \cite{abadi-plotkin2020} does something similar for reverse-mode AD on a first-order language extended with conditionals and iteration. \cite{brunel2019backpropagation} defines a beautifully simple AD algorithm on a simply typed $\lambda$-calculus with linear negation (essentially, a more finely typed version of the continuation-based AD of \cite{hsv-fossacs2020}) and proves it correct using operational techniques. \cite{mazza2021automatic} extends this work to apply to recursion.
-Further, they show with an impressive operational argument that this simple algorithm, surprisingly, corresponds to true reverse-mode AD with the correct complexity under an operational semantics with a ``linear factoring rule''.
+Next, there are various lines of work related to the correctness of reverse mode AD that we consider less similar to our work.
+For example, \cite{mak-ong2020} define and prove correct a formulation of reverse mode AD on a higher-order language that depends on a non-standard operational semantics, essentially a form of symbolic execution. \cite{abadi-plotkin2020} does something similar for reverse mode AD on a first-order language extended with conditionals and iteration. \cite{brunel2019backpropagation} defines a beautifully simple AD algorithm on a simply typed $\lambda$-calculus with linear negation (essentially, a more finely typed version of the continuation-based AD of \cite{hsv-fossacs2020}) and proves it correct using operational techniques. \cite{mazza2021automatic} extends this work to apply to recursion.
+Furthermore, they show with an impressive operational argument that this simple algorithm, surprisingly, corresponds to true reverse mode AD with the correct complexity under an operational semantics with a ``linear factoring rule''.
 While this is a natural operational semantics for a linear $\lambda$-calculus, it is fundamentally different from normal call-by-value or call-by-name evaluation (under which the generated code has the wrong computational complexity).
-For this reason, we require a custom interpreter or compiler to use this reverse AD method in practice.
-These formulations of reverse-mode AD all depend on non-standard run-times and hence fall into the category of ``define-by-run'' formulations of reverse-mode AD, for our purposes.
-Meanwhile, we are concerned with ``define-then-run'' formulations: source-code transformations producing differentiated code at compile-time that can then be optimized during compilation with existing compiler tool-chains (such as the Accelerate \cite{Chakravarty:2011:AHA:1926354.1926358}, Futhark \cite{henriksen2017futhark} and TensorFlow \cite{abadi2016tensorflow} frameworks for generating highly performant GPU code).
-While we can compile such define-by-run transformations together with their interpreter to achieve a source-code transformation (hence a sort of define-then-run transformation), the resulting code recursively traverses an AST, so does not obviously seem suitable for generating, via existing tool-chains, optimized machine code for the usual parallel hardwares that we use as targets for AD, such as GPUs and TPUs.
+For this reason, this reverse AD method requires a custom interpreter or compiler in practice.
+Very recently, \cite{krawiec2022provably} specified another purely functional reverse AD algorithm, which appears similar to, and which we conjecture to be equivalent to, an implementation of the techniques of \cite{mazza2021automatic}.
+These formulations of reverse mode AD all depend on non-standard runtimes and hence fall into the category of ``define-by-run'' formulations of reverse mode AD, for our purposes.
+Meanwhile, we are concerned with ``define-then-run'' formulations: source-code transformations that produce differentiated code at compile time that can then be optimized during compilation with existing compiler toolchains (such as the Accelerate \cite{Chakravarty:2011:AHA:1926354.1926358}, Futhark \cite{henriksen2017futhark} and TensorFlow \cite{abadi2016tensorflow} frameworks for generating high-performance GPU code).
+While we can compile such define-by-run transformations together with their interpreter to achieve a source-code transformation (hence a sort of define-then-run transformation), the resulting code recursively traverses an AST, so it does not seem obviously suitable for generating, via existing toolchains, optimized machine code for the usual parallel hardware that we use as targets for AD, such as GPUs and TPUs.